THE-Alan-Hicks/rackspace-how-to/content/dedicated-hosting/understanding-redhat-clusters.md

 High availability clusters are usually desired for their ability to keep crucial services such as databases and file shares online and active in the event of unexpected server failures.
-When one member experiences a failure resources and services homed to that member at the time of the failure automatically migrate to another member.
+When one member experiences a failure, resources and services homed to that member at the time of the failure automatically migrate to another member.

 Another facet of these clusters that rarely receives the attention it